 - Coat each ladoo in the reserved desiccated coconut (Pic 6).

-Coconut Ladoo Recipe - Stovetop
+How to Make Coconut Ladoo Recipe on Stovetop

 - Heat the pan over medium heat.
 Add desiccated coconut and saute for 30 seconds, stirring continuously.
-This helps the dried coconut become moist and release it's oils and flavor. (pic 1)
+This helps the dried coconut become moist and release its oils and flavor. (pic 1)

 - Add condensed milk, milk (if using) and ghee to the coconut and mix well.
 Keep stirring every 2 minutes so that the mix doesn't stick to the bottom and burn. (pic 2)

 - Stir till the liquid starts drying and the mix reaches a soft dough-like consistency.
-Keep a close eye on your mix starting at the 10 minute mark.
+Keep a close eye on your mix starting at the 10-minute mark.
 It can take between 12-13 minutes, depending on your stove heat level. (pic 3)

 - Turn off the heat and add cardamom powder.
 Mix well. (pic 4)